codeforfrankfurt/frankfurt_districts/README.md

 # Why
-Just experimening for now.
+Just experimenting for now.

 Possible practical use: service for choosing a perfect district to live (Tinder for districts!)

 # How to use
 1. Open https://codeforfrankfurt.github.io/frankfurt_districts/
 2. Click on one of the parameters on the right.
-You will see colored district on the left.
-Darker color meens selected parameter is higher in this district.
+You will see colored districts on the left.
+Darker color means selected parameter is higher in this district.
 3. Click on any district to see its value plus some info about this district (Only for Altstadt, Nordend, Bergen-Enkheim, Niederrad)

 # TODO